Synthetic Programming and Guidelines

 I’ll go.
 I mean, I’m the only one qualified to remote-pilot the ship anyway… - Bishop

-- operate all vehicles in existence, however, they should never be utilizing any weapon system when doing so.
-This means you can substitute or act as a tank crewmember or dropship pilot, but only for the purpose of maneuvering the vehicle and/or providing support - you may not operate weapons.
+• Operate all vehicles in existence, however, they should never be utilizing any weapon system when doing so, including running things over and body blocking with the vehicle.
+This means you can substitute or act as a tank/apc crewmember or dropship pilot, but only for the purpose of maneuvring the vehicle and/or providing support - you may not operate weapons.

-- utilize lases for supply drops, sentry drops and fire support.
-If requested, a Synthetic may provide a lase or coordinate.
+• Utilize lases for supply drops, sentry drops and fire support.
+If requested, a synthetic may provide a lase or coordinate.
 They however, may not make a call for fire for any type of fire support unless there is an absolute 100% chance that no humans are harmed.
+The synthetic also retains the right to refuse providing firing coordinates if they cannot guarantee no friendly casualties.

-- use supporting/non-lethal grenades, and chemical sprays in support and defense.
-They can throw objects in defense, but should not carry an entire loadout for doing so.
+• Use supporting/non-lethal grenades in a defensive capacity.
+They can throw objects and weapons like knives in defense.
+Synths however should not carry entire throwable loadouts for doing so.

 Working Joe Rules